ilya-khorev/IK.Imager/README.md

 ### Image Thumbnails
 Once a new image is uploaded into the system, the background process starts to generate thumbnails, which will subsequently become available to the clients via the API.
 Thumbnails are generated for particular sizes specified in the configuration.
 An aspect ratio of an image is retained during this process.
+Thumbnails are returned as a part of the image search response, together with an original image's metadata.
+However, keep in mind, that there is a small delay before thumbnails are returned - the background process should generate them after an image is uploaded.
+Usually, it takes around 2 secs, which is absolutely fine for most use-cases.

 ### Image Search
 A client is able to request a metadata object for any image uploaded earlier, providing an image identifier.
 A metadata object will also contain an image URL, which leads directly to the image blob storage or CDN (depending on configuration settings).
+PartitionKey is an optional parameter in this request.
+However, if you search for objects located in one partition, it's highly recommended to pass the partition key, as it will significantly improve your search performance.

 ![](docs/GetImageRequest.png)